linode/docs/docs/networking/an-overview-of-ipv6-on-linode/index.md

   name: Linode
   email: docs@linode.com
 description: 'This guide is a brief overview of IPv6 resources and support afforded by and available with Linode.'
-og_description: "This guide is a brief overview of IPv6 support on Linode, including how to find your Linode's IPv6 address, how to request additional addresses, and information about address pools and forwarding."
+og_description: "This guide is a brief overview of IPv6 support on Linode, including how to find your Linode's IPv6 address, how to request additional addresses, and information about address ranges and forwarding."
 keywords: ["ipv6 networking", "IP configuration"]
 aliases: ['networking/native-ipv6-networking/','networking/how-to-enable-native-ipv6-on-linux/']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-modified: 2019-01-02
+modified: 2019-03-12
 modified_by:
   name: Linode
 published: 2011-05-03